fajrulfx/Data-Analysis/README.md

 # Data-Analysis
 I use this repo to save my notes and assigments on Data Analysis course at Cardiff University.
-Link to (https://github.com/haleygomez/Data-Analysis-2022)[the module] by Haley Gomez.
+Link to [the module](https://github.com/haleygomez/Data-Analysis-2022) by Haley Gomez.